Why are Glucosamine Chews important for larger dogs?|

 It is found most abundantly in the cartilage.
 Cartilage is the tougher, denser tissue that surrounds the joints to protect and cushion them.
 Glucosamine is an important structural component of the cartilage itself.

 Okay, so it is found naturally in your dog's body in the cartilage.
 But what does it do, exactly?

 Glucosamine is also an important building block in making or repairing the cartilage.
 And there is some evidence it can have a protective impact on the urinary tract as well.

 So now you know that glucosamine is a substance your dog's body makes naturally....or is supposed to make naturally, anyway.

 So then why might your dog need more of it?
 Isn't there already plenty inside?

 The American Kennel Club (AKC) points out that dogs can benefit from supplementation under certain conditions, including the following:

 - Dogs that have inherited elbow dysplasia or hip dysplasia

 - Dogs that have other joint-related or structural health concerns

-- Dogs that are experiencing arthritis due to aging or other reasons
+- Dogs that are experiencing mobility issues due to aging or other reasons

 - Dogs that need to stay in prime physical condition for performance